 More information and schedules will be posted at suhornets.com.

 Can I continue to learn online?

-In ShenFlex students will be able to participate fully online if needed, ensuring flexibility and continuity regardless of any disruptions the fall may bring.
+With ShenFlex, students will be able to participate fully online if needed, ensuring flexibility and continuity regardless of any disruptions the semester may bring.

-For students with medical reasons or extenuating circumstances, please complete the Request for Modified Learning Arrangement for Fall 2020 form.
+For students with medical reasons or extenuating circumstances, please complete the Request for Modified Learning Arrangement for Spring 2021 form.